-- Alabama state law does not require the teaching of sexuality education.
+- Alabama state law does not require the teaching of sexuality education, but schools that do must emphasize abstinence.

 - Students in grades 5–12 must receive instruction about HIV/AIDS through a health education program.